This important Updating the app mainly concerns the cartographic rendering of the user interface.

 Multiplexer Miniplex-2 USB (¹) by ShipModul company can connect all the instruments on board directly to a USB connector on your Mac.
 GPSNavX and MacENC software can receive and display NMEA instruments, and if necessary forward to an autopilot, a VHF DSC, chartplotter, a Radar or any other repeater.

-A utility "Miniplex2" to configure the input channels and output device, choose from several operating modes, and offers advanced options for complex installation.
+A “Miniplex2” utility allows you to configure the input and output channels of the device, choose from several operating modes, and offers advanced options for complex installation.

-For a conventional implementation is quite simple, and Miniplex2 Help in French is integrated into software for detailed explanations of the various options available.
-Follow the guide… Read more …
+For a classic configuration the implementation is quite simple, and one Miniplex2 Help in French is integrated into software for detailed explanations of the various options available. follow the leader… Read more …

 A reoccurring question comes regularly by email from my visitors : which computer equipment to choose for yachting ?
-Actually, cope with the dramatic growth of material available for yachtmen, it becomes very difficult to form an opinion.
-By dint of giving partial answers to each other, often unsatisfactory, I ended up going to the evidence.
-Actually, choosing a navigation system based primarily on the answer to a question : for what need ?
+It is a fact that, faced with the spectacular growth in equipment available to recreational sailors, it becomes very difficult to form an opinion.
+By giving partial answers to one and the other, and often unsatisfactory, I ended up realizing the facts.
+Actually, the choice of a navigation system is essentially based on the answer to a question : for what need ?

-So I tried to define these needs and to meet each an appropriate solution.
-This may seem a bit simplistic, but it was mainly the merit of simplicity.
-I took the opportunity to calculate the current budget to each of the solutions put forward a criterion that seems fundamental : the Need/Coast ratio.
+I therefore tried to define these needs and put an appropriate solution in front of each person..
+This may seem a little simplistic, but above all it has the merit of simplifying things.
+I took the opportunity to calculate the current budget for each of the solutions in order to highlight a criterion that seems fundamental to me : the Need/Coast ratio.
 Let's go… Read more …